omarnyte/Tic-Tac-Toe/README.md

     npm run dev
     ```
 3. Make your changes.
 4. Write and run tests for any of your changes.
-This step ensure that your changes do not break the application.
+This step ensures that your changes do not break the application.
     ```JavaScript
     // to run all tests:
     npm test

-    // to check coverage percentage
+    // to check coverage percentage:
     npm run test:coverage

     // to run tests while you code: npm run test:watch
     ```
     * Tests are written using [Jest](https://facebook.github.io/jest/) and [Enzyme](http://airbnb.io/enzyme/).
-For a great introduction to both, please read [How to Test React Components Using Jest.](https://www.sitepoint.com/test-react-components-jest/)
+For a great introduction to both, please read [How to Test React Components Using Jest](https://www.sitepoint.com/test-react-components-jest/).
+The documentation for Jest and Enzyme are also fantastic resources.
 6. Make a pull request.
     * If you've made a significant change to the functionality of the game, please make sure you have updated the README to reflect those changes.
-GIFs of the added functionality are encouraged!
+GIFs and/or pictures of the added functionality are encouraged!